Inbestigator/dressed-examples/node/adventure/README.md

 # Adventure Bot

-This bot is intended as an example of the functionality for [Dressed](https://dressed.vercel.app).
+This bot is intended as an example of the functionality for [Dressed](https://dressed.vercel.app) that is compatible with Node, Bun, and Deno.
 Users can start a text-based adventure and choose their own branching story.

 ## Commands